secured lock Secured with SHA-256 Encryption

 The coverage level and conditions will remain the same as in the voluntary market.
 However, the premium rates might be higher.

-All auto insurance providers in the state of Minnesota are expected to provide coverage under MAIP.
-The MAIP coverage is for three years after which you are expected to improve your driving record and move out to the voluntary market.
+All auto insurance providers in Minnesota are expected to provide coverage under MAIP.
+The MAIP coverage is for three years, after which you are expected to improve your driving record and move out to the voluntary market.

 To qualify for the MAIP, you need to meet the following criteria: